tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   <img src="{{ site.url }}/img/pitl07/mouse-interaction-squares.png" />
 </figure>

-The right- and centre-click functions should still be operational so that you can increase the size of the squares as you would adjust the stroke weight.
+The right- and centre-click functions will adjust of the squares.

 ### Paint App